How to grow in your christian faith

 Keep watching and praying that you may not come into temptation; the spirit is willing, but the flesh is weak.
 (Mark 14:38, NASB95)

-But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, (Jude 20, NASB95)
+But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit.
+(Jude 20, NASB95)

 Not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.”
 (Hebrews 10:25, NASB95)

 Part of the Christian life involves setting time aside to gather with other Christians to worship God in community.
-We honor God when we set time aside on Sunday, the Lord's Day, to gather with others to sing His praise, give attention to His Word as it is preached, and pray.
+We honor God when we set time aside on Sunday, the Lord's Day, to gather with others to fellowship with them, sing His praise, give attention to His Word as it is preached, and pray.
 As we gather for worship we are blessed in return as God uses our time together to draw us closer to Himself and cause us to grow in our walk with Him.

-These three things: reading the Bible, prayer, and regularlly attending church are basic to the Christian life and essential for our spiritual growth.
+These three things: reading the Bible, prayer, and regularly attending church are basic to the Christian life and essential for our spiritual growth.
 May God bless you and cause you to grow in him as you pursue these things.

 If you would like a spiritual mentor; someone to meet with you and help you to grow in your Christian life, just let us know and we will help to connect you with someone.